 It’s possible to give your creatures fear.
 If you do, your opponent certainly won’t see it coming!
 All card types except planeswalkers have at least one card which can give fear.
 Fear, Aphotic Whisps, and Mask of Riddles, are examples of some of these.
 No point doing this against monoblack or artifact-heavy decks though!

-To conclude, fear is an evasion keyword ability.
+Fear is an evasion keyword ability.
 Creatures with fear can only be blocked by artifact creatures and black creatures.
 Fear is almost exclusively found in black and was replaced by the more versatile keyword, intimidate.

 Even though most creatures with fear are no longer competitively viable due to power creep, there are some exceptions.
 Plus, nobody expects you to play fear cards anymore!
 So surprise them by putting one in your deck today!